geshu18/app/Getting-Started.md

 }
 ```

 ## Add Application Insights instrumentation code to startup.cs

-If you don't already have the code that parses appsettings.json file and initializes configuration variable, create Configuration variable:
+If you don't already have the code that parses the appsettings.json file and initializes the configuration variable then create Configuration variable:

 ```